 You hear and read the stories about people who are able to generate a significant income or a full-time income.
 And that’s absolutely amazing.
 It’s important to note that is not the only way to have a successful blog or become a successful blogger.
 At least I don’t believe so.
 For transparency sake, I am not making a full-time income from my blog (yet).

 However, this is what’s happened since I’ve started the blog back in 2012 (the majority of these events have happened over the past 7 months)and helps me stay motivated while blogging:

 - I’ve been able to accumulate a wide variety of skills and go from a monotonous job to a tech job at a startup with no formal background/education/experience in tech

 - I’ve been able to partner with various brands such as Meridian Credit Union, Supperworks and Camp Tech

 - I am now teaching blogging and social media strategies to small business owners

 - I’ve been a guest speaker at several networking events: OSBN and Oakville Alliance.

-- I became an instructor at Sheridan College for the Social Media Writing course
+- I became an instructor at Sheridan College for the Effective Strategies For Social Media course

 If this isn’t enough motivation for you, then I don’t know what is. 😉